 - An in-service event, injury, or illness; and

-The Saunders decision affects the first of those three criteria: a medically-diagnosed condition.
+The Saunders decision affects the first of those three criteria: a medically diagnosed condition.
 VA can now award service connection for chronic pain that lacks a specific diagnosis, as long as that pain is connected to an event that occurred or symptom that appeared while the veteran was on active duty.
 Furthermore, the veteran’s chronic pain must cause functional impairment or loss.
-Subjective complaints of chronic pain are not enough to be awarded disability compensation.
+Subjective complaints are not sufficient for an award of disability compensation.

 How VA Rates Chronic Pain

 VA does not have a specific diagnostic code or rating criteria for chronic pain.
-To receive VA disability benefits for chronic pain, the symptoms caused by the chronic pain disorder must be ratable.
+To receive VA disability benefits for chronic pain, the symptoms resulting must be ratable.
 In other words, VA assigns ratings based on the functional impact from the service-connected condition.
 Here, functional loss or impairment refers to the inability to perform the working movements of the body with normal strength, speed, coordination, and endurance.
 For example, a veteran with a service-connected back condition that produces chronic pain should be able to receive VA disability compensation for problems with sleeping, standing, lifting, sitting, and walking.
 As such, VA will assign a rating based on those impairments related to the chronic pain.